 When you use subject lines that grab your prospect’s attention and let them know exactly what your email is about, you increase the chances of them opening and responding to your email.

-Send your emails at the right time
+Send your schedule a demo emails at the right time

 It’s crucial to get the timing right when it comes to sending your demo invite.

 But getting this right is more of an art than a science, with it all coming down to knowing your prospect and what industry they’re in.

 Generally, though, it’s never a good idea to send this email on the weekend or during odd hours.

 Include a demo teaser with your schedule a demo emails

 For this email to be successful, you need to get the prospect interested in learning more about your product!

 And what better way to get them excited about your product than by giving them a sneak peek.

 With interactive demo platforms (like Walnut), you can send an interactive demo teaser with your schedule a demo emails.
 This will not only help boost prospect engagement, but also help prospects better understand the product’s value.

 What’s more, because prospects will already have a basic understanding of what your product can do before they meet with your team, the prospects that come for meetings will have higher buying intent.